jasonTheNorris/text-stats/README.md

 # test-stats

-Calculate statistics on some text or a Medium url.
+Calculate statistics on text or a Medium url.

 ## Quick start
 ```